How to Get Into Rice University: Admissions Data and Strategies

 All applicants must answer:

 - Please explain why you wish to study in the academic areas you selected.
 150 word limit.

 - Based upon your exploration of Rice University, what elements of the Rice experience appeal to you?
 150 word limit.

 - Rice is lauded for creating a collaborative atmosphere that enhances the quality of life for all members of our campus community.
 The Residential College System and undergraduate life are heavily influenced by the unique life experiences and cultural traditions each student brings.
 What life perspectives would you contribute to the Rice community?
 500 word limit.

-With acceptance rates of 8-10% in recent years, Rice is a school that is looking for students that are at (ro above) the 97th percentile on standardized tests and who placed toward the very top of their high school class.
-Just about all “A”s in an AP-heavy curriculum is expected.
+With acceptance rates of 8-10% in recent years, Rice is a school that is looking for students that are at (or above) the 98th percentile on standardized tests and who placed toward the very top of their high school class.
+Applicants are expected to have earned all “A”s in an AP-heavy curriculum.
 If Rice University is your aim, make sure to also have a rock-solid backup plan.
 All students need to make sure that they formulate an appropriate college list, containing a complement of “target” and “safety” schools.
 You’ll definitely want to get your counselor’s input during this process.

 A licensed counselor and published researcher, Andrew’s experience in the field of college admissions and transition spans more than one decade.
 He has previously served as a high school counselor, consultant and author for Kaplan Test Prep, and advisor to U.S. Congress, reporting on issues related to college admissions and financial aid.